Kirkjufellsfoss waterfall and Kirkjufell mountain, Snaefellsnes Peninsula, Iceland

 package includes:

-10-11 days rental car with unlimited mileage and CDW insurance
+Rental car with unlimited mileage and CDW insurance.

 add ons:

-Add entry to the Blue Lagoon or Sky Lagoon
+Add entry to the Blue Lagoon, Sky Lagoon or Forest Lagoon.

 Prices are per person, based on double occupancy.